 - Adding word count without adding value.
 Google’s evaluation is not “longer is better” — adding 500 words of filler can actively hurt.

 - Cargo-culting schema / structured data fixes.
-Structured data helps appearance in search results; it does not flip “not indexed” to “indexed”.
+Structured data changes how a result looks (rich snippets); it does not flip “not indexed” to “indexed”.
+Likewise, the Google Indexing API will not help — it is limited to

 Who this is for